limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 Team has access to all required tools and environments               | Red      | Hurting productivity; have access tools but not active directory portion (IO controlling; VA teams used to have access control but no longer)
-Working session to complete operations handoff with ITOPs                 |       | Provisioning checklist 100% completed                 |  No     | Checklist in development by CAS COMPLETED ALL Provisioning Tasks                 | Yellow      | (Need to validate this section w/ Johnny)
+Working session to complete operations handoff with ITOPs                 |       | Provisioning checklist 100% completed                 |  No     | Checklist in development by CAS COMPLETED ALL Provisioning Tasks                 | Red     |